Beyond the Carnot limit: work extraction via an entropy battery: Maximizing entropy capacity

 where $\mathbf{k}=\{k_0,k_1,...,k_{d-1}\}$ specifies a configuration of the $k_j$ particles over the $j$ states.
 See Appendix \ref{sec: Distinguishable particles} for further details.
 This partition function is immediately factorizable for every one of the $N$ particles, since it is identically a multinomial expansion

 This separability applies to the probability distribution \eqref{eq: Seperability of the probability distribution}

 where $p(\gamma)$ is the single particle Boltzmann distribution.
-The entropy at infinite temperature $\gamma=0$ is therefore proportional to the number of particles
+The entropy at infinite temperature $\gamma=1/\tau=0$ is therefore proportional to the number of particles

-A separable probability distribution and extensive entropy represents mutually independent entities.
+A separable probability distribution and extensive entropy can only occur if the particles are mutually independent.
 In the distinguishable particle ensemble, this mutual independence holds for each of the $N$ particles.
-Mutual independence therefore implies non-interaction, where interaction is defined generally as an event in which particles exchange a conserved quantity under the constraint of the relevant conservation law, or as a transfer of mutual information between particles.
-Consequently, distinguishable particles that maintain distinguishability at all times must be non-interacting.
+Mutual independence therefore implies non-interaction, where interaction is defined generally as an event in which particles exchange a conserved quantity under the constraint of the relevant conservation law, or equivalently as a transfer of mutual information between particles.
+Consequently, distinguishable particles that maintain distinguishability at all times must be non-interacting, an argument similarly made by Jaynes in \cite{jaynes1965gibbs}.
 This has important implications for the entropy capacity of a realizable entropy battery.
 For unitary heat engines to operate, or for two canonical ensembles to thermalize, interactions between particles are required.
 For these reasons, distinguishable particles cannot be used in the entropy battery.
 Further discussion can be found in Appendix \ref{sec: Distinguishability}.